swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ![AMY new event tags](images/amy_new_event_tags.png)

-* Enter in the workshop's url (to the github page, not the repo).
+* Enter in the workshop's url (to the GitHub page, not the repo).
 This is generally in the format `username.github.io/YYYY-MM-DD-sitename`.

 ![AMY new event url](images/amy_new_event_url.png)